sadab-halim/Interview-Questions/README.md

 2. The member function which manipulates the data members should be labeled as public using the public access specifier

 Advantages:
-- It provides you the control over the data.
+- It provides we the control over the data.
 - It is a way to achieve data hiding
 - The encapsulate class is easy to test.
 So, it is better for unit testing.